 But they also contain sodium, so consume them in moderation.
 Also, pickles made with vinegar do not contain probiotics – keep that in mind too.

 This is a traditional Japanese spice.
 It is made by fermenting soybeans with salt and koji, which is a type of fungus.
 Apart from probiotics, miso also contains protein and fiber.
 More interestingly, some studies show how regular intake of miso soup can lower the risk of breast cancer in women (11).
 Ensure you go for unpasteurized miso as it contains natural digestive enzymes.

-These are the top foods rich in probiotics.
+These are the top probiotic foods.
 It is equally important to know the benefits they offer.

 What Are The Benefits Of Probiotics?